arifhadiyan/Capstone-1/README.md

 # Capstone-1

-Of course!
-Here's an explanation of the features in the grocery store program from menu 1 to menu 5:
+In this project, I've developed a mini application for managing grocery stock and purchase transactions.
+Here's an explanation of the features in the grocery store program from menu 1 to menu 5.
+With these features, users can view the list of available groceries, add or remove groceries from the list, purchase groceries, and exit the program.

 Menu 1: Display Grocery List

 Feature: Display the list of available groceries along with their stock and prices.